Chapter 29: AI Governance and CI/CD Integration

 - Require at least one approval on pull requests

-- Option: Require two approvals for changes touching security-critical paths (auth, payments, data handling)
+- Require two approvals for high-risk paths such as auth, payments, or PII handling

 Security Scanning